awsdocs/aws-batch-user-guide/doc_source/iam-policy-structure.md

 ## Actions for AWS Batch<a name="UsingWithbatch_Actions"></a>

 In an IAM policy statement, you can specify any API action from any service that supports IAM\.
-For AWS Batch, use the following prefix with the name of the API action: `batch:` \(for example: `batch:SubmitJob` and `batch:CreateComputeEnvironment`\)\.
+For AWS Batch, use the following prefix with the name of the API action: `batch:` \(for example, `batch:SubmitJob` and `batch:CreateComputeEnvironment`\)\.

-To specify multiple actions in a single statement, separate them with commas\.
+To specify multiple actions in a single statement, separate each action with a comma\.

 ```
 "Action": ["batch:action1", "batch:action2"]
 ```

 You can also specify multiple actions by including a wildcard \(\*\)\.
-For example, you can specify all actions whose name begins with the word "Describe\."
+For example, you can specify all actions with a name that begins with the word "Describe\."

 ```
 "Action": "batch:Describe*"